 - Pick your MCAT test date.
 If registration is already open for your date, register.
-If it’s too early to register, put a note on your calendar for the date registration opens, and be sure to register as soon as you can (some dates fill up fast!).
-Either way, make a decision about when you are going to take the test on day 1 of your studying.
-It’s your goal post for this entire journey, you need to know exactly where it is.
+If it’s too early to register, put a note on your calendar for the date registration opens and be sure to register as soon as you can (some dates fill up fast!).
+Either way, make a decision about when you are going to take the test on day one of your studying.
+It’s your goal post for this entire journey, so you need to know exactly when it is.

 - Personalize your study plan.
 If this plan doesn’t fit your schedule or your resources exactly, think about the adjustments you need to make now.
-Study plans are personal, and everybody has a real life schedule that needs to work with their MCAT schedule!
+Study plans are personal, and everybody has a real-life schedule that needs to work with his or her MCAT schedule!
 Going to a wedding one weekend that you know will knock out a few study days?
 Make a plan now for how you’ll make up those hours before or after.
 Have some additional practice tests you want to take?
-Think about when you will take them, and how much time you should allow for them.
+Think about when you will take them and how much time you should allow for them.